Aniket-Engg/sol-verifier/README.md

     await verifier.verifyContract(data);
 ```
 Parameters not applicable can be ignored.

+**Note:** In case of array as constructor parameters, pass values as: [[v1, v2], v3, v4] (This feature is available since version v2.1.0)

 ## Points to remember
 * Add specific version with `^` in your contract pragma.
 Version should be same as the compiler version used while contract deployment.